DukeRobotics/documentation/ros-tutorials/lesson-1-basics.md

     ```
 - The version of ROS you are using is melodic.
 - If you are done with roscore, hit `ctrl-c` to exit the command.
 - Whenever you want to run ROS commands, you need to be in the container.
 So if you create a new terminal, you have to SSH into the Docker container you are using.
+(But you don't need to run docker-compose again since your container is already running.)

 ***